Palo Alto: Security Policies

 processes a packet it takes the packet and attempts to match it to a rule to allow the packet to flow through the firewall.

-first checks in the flow are DoS (Denial of Service) and Zone protection policies, as
+first check happens outside the Network security policy under the DoS (Denial of Service) and Zone protection policies, as

 their purpose is to protect against: network floods, Denial of Service attacks and host

-firewall then checks any packets that passed this check against its security
+firewall then checks any packets that passed this check against the security

-security policies are prioritized from the top down and then read from the left to the right to find a rule match.
+security policies are processed from the top down and then read from left to right to find a rule match.

-it has reached a match it stops and acts on the packet according to the
+it has reached a match for the request, the firewall stops and acts on the packet according to the

 action on the rule and logs the event based on the logging profile.